shahruz/Send-to-Slack/readme.md

 ![Usage](https://cldup.com/qNznqoP5aJ.gif)

 ## Known Issues / What's Next
-1. Send to Slackbot is not working as of Nov 21, 2014.
-Waiting for the Slack team to fix an API issue for this to get resolved.
-2. Options for sending directly to a user is on it's way.
-3. I'm looking into what else can be shared besides just artboards.
+1. I'm looking into what else can be shared besides just artboards.
 If you have any suggestions, open an issue!

 ## Feedback
 If you have any feedback of any kind, I'm most easily reachable on Twitter [@shahruz](https://twitter.com/shahruz).